TUN

 WARNING

 Be aware of potential traffic loop issues.
 After setting routes, requests initiated by Xray might be sent back to Xray, causing a loop!
-Use interface in sockopt to bind to the actual physical network interface to avoid this problem. ipconfig (Windows) or ip a (Linux) will help you find the interface name you need.
+Prefer autoOutboundsInterface to avoid this problem.
+If you need manual control, you can still use interface in sockopt to bind to the actual physical network interface. ipconfig (Windows) or ip a (Linux) will help you find the interface name you need.
 Alternatively, use the outbound sendThrough setting.
 It is available directly in OutboundObject without the deep nesting level of sockOpt.interface.
 Here you need to use the IP address on the network card, such as 192.168.1.2 (As you can see, its disadvantage is that it cannot automatically support dual-stack; please choose according to the IP actually used for your outbound connection).